News

 • Cases of undue influence on the rise Undue influence is the most common reason for contesting a will in the UK.
 We specialise in contesting wills and are experienced in dealing with undue influence cases.
 We offer a free 30 minute consultation with a specialist solicitor on any… Read more

 • How to contest a will in England: Part 2 We are regularly asked how to contest a will in England.
 In response to this we have prepared a two part legal guide to contesting a will in England.
-In Part 2 of this guide we look at the legal… Read more
+In this follow up to Part 1 of our guide on… Read more

 Client Testimonials